carolesdaughter/EAU-Park/README.md

 # Usage

-Just jump when you're in footing, will automatically change power for you, and it "spoofs" a click (just shows someone who's PVEyeing you that you clicked)
+Just jump when you're in footing, will automatically change power for you (if it is enabled)

+Moderators can view your screen and they will be able to see whether or not you're clicking and aiming correctly.
+I cannot fix this due to Solara being an external executor.

 Requires Synapse, Script-Ware (Windows & Mac most likely), Fluxus, or KRNL